Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: The age-old question of how to report effects

 \section{The age-old question of how to report effects}

 From the physician to the patient, the term \textit{effect} of a drug on an outcome usually appears very spontaneously, within a casual discussion or in scientific documents.
-Overall, everyone agrees that an effect is a comparison between two states: treated or not.
-But there are various ways to report the main effect of a treatment.
-For example, the scale may be absolute (e.g. the number of migraine days per month is expected to diminishes by 0.8 taking Rimegepant \citep{Edvinsson2021Migraine}) or relative (e.g. the probability of having a thrombosis is expected to be multiplied by 3.8 when taking oral contraceptives \citep{Vandenbroucke1994thrombosis}).
+Overall, everyone agrees that for a binary treatment an effect is a comparison between two states: treated or not.
+But there are various ways to report the average effect of a treatment.
+For example, the scale on which we choose to quantify the effect of a treatment may be absolute \citep[e.g. the number of migraine days per month is expected to diminishes by 0.8 taking Rimegepant, see][]{Edvinsson2021Migraine} or relative (e.g. the probability of having a thrombosis is expected to be multiplied by 3.8 when taking oral contraceptives \citep{Vandenbroucke1994thrombosis}).
 Choosing one measure or the other has several consequences.
-First, it conveys a different impression of the same data to an external reader \citep{Forrow1992HowResultsAreSummarized, Cook2014UserGuide, xiao2022IsORPortable}.
-Such subjective impression may be even more prominent in newspapers, where most effects are presented in relative rather than absolute terms, creating a heightened sense of sensationalism \citep{moynihan2000coverage}.
-Second, the treatment effect heterogeneity -- i.e. different effects on sub-populations -- depends on the chosen measure \citep[see p.199]{Rothman2011bookEpidemiologyIntrod}.
+First, it conveys a different impression of the same data to an external reader. \cite{naylor1992measured, Forrow1992HowResultsAreSummarized} both showed that physicians's likelihood to treat patient -- following their impression of therapeutic effect -- is impacted by the scale chosen to report clinical effect.
+Such subjective impressions may be even more prominent in newspapers, where most effects are presented in relative rather than absolute terms, creating a heightened sense of sensationalism \citep{moynihan2000coverage}.
+Second, the heterogeneity of the treatment effect -- i.e. how the treatment effect changes from one sub-population to another -- depends on the chosen causal measure \citep[see p.199 in][]{Rothman2011bookEpidemiologyIntrod}.
 The choice of the measure to report an effect is still actively discussed \citep{Spiegelman2017Modeling, Spiegelman2017letSubject, baker2018new, Changyong2019RelationsAmongThreePop, Doi2020callToChangePractice, doi2022TimeToDoAway, xiao2021odds, xiao2022IsORPortable, Huitfeldt2021ShallWe,Lapointe2022FromMathToMeaning, liu2022rejoinder}.
 Publications on the topic come with many diverging opinions and guidelines (see Appendix~\ref{appendix:different-point-of-views} for quotes).
-And yet the question of the measure (or metric) of interest is not new; \cite{Sheps1958ShallWe} was already raising it in the \textit{New England Journal of Medicine} (see also \cite{Huitfeldt2021ShallWe}): \begin{quote} `` We wish to decide whether we shall count the failures or the successes and whether we shall make relative or absolute comparisons " -- \end{quote} Beyond impression conveyed and heterogeneity captured, different causal measures lead to different generalizability towards populations \citep{huitfeldt2018choice}.
-The problem of generalizability (or portability) encompasses a range of different scenarii, and refers to the ability of findings to be carried over to a broader population beyond the study sample.
+Yet, the question of the measure (or metric) of interest is not new.
+For example, as \cite{Sheps1958ShallWe} wrote in the \textit{New England Journal of Medicine} \citep[see also][]{Huitfeldt2021ShallWe}: \begin{quote} `` We wish to decide whether we shall count the failures or the successes and whether we shall make relative or absolute comparisons ". \end{quote}